 Secondly, each sprinkler in the system operates independently; a sprinkler won’t activate until its temperature threshold is reached.
 This is advantageous in protecting valuable assets because only the sprinklers necessary to subdue a fire will be activated.
 Owners don’t have to worry about sprinklers drenching assets throughout their entire building or areas where there was no fire present.

 For more information, visit our dry sprinkler systems page.
-Keystone Fire Protection Co. can design, build, install, and provide comprehensive maintenance agreements for your dry pipe system.
+Keystone Fire Protection Co. can design, build, install, and provide comprehensive maintenance agreements for your dry pipe sprinkler system.
 Feel free to contact us today or call at 888-641-0100.